• Skip to primary navigation

 Serving Suggestions

-If you make it in the form of a thick yogurt cucumber dip, serve it as a meze with several other foods like pide bread, lavash bread, eggplant salad, baba ganoush and acili ezme.
+If you make it in the form of a thick yogurt cucumber dip, serve it as a meze with breads like pide bread, lavash bread or Turkish flat bread.
+You can also pair it with other meze dishes like eggplant salad, baba ganoush and acili ezme.
 All these are served together at local Adana kebab restaurants.

 If you make it in the form of a cold soup, serve it in small individual bowls and spoons.
 It is traditional to serve delicious dishes like beef stew, stuffed peppers (biber dolma) or Turkish style green beans with a bowl of fresh cacık.